Adikumaw/trading_strategy_finder/scripts/diamond_layer_readme.md

 The Diamond Layer is the final and most important stage of the entire strategy discovery pipeline.
 It acts as the ultimate judge, taking the statistically significant _patterns_ discovered by the Platinum Layer and subjecting them to a rigorous, multi-market backtest to determine if they are truly profitable and robust **trading strategies**.

-Its core purpose is to simulate the real-world performance of a strategy, providing the definitive metrics needed to make a final go/no-go decision.
+Its core purpose is to simulate the real-world performance of a strategy with proper risk management, providing the definitive metrics needed to make a final go/no-go decision.

 ---

-## 🏛️ Architectural Philosophy: The "Clean Room" Validation
+## 🏛️ Architectural Overview: A Two-Stage Validation Process

-This backtester is built on a critical architectural principle: **it trusts nothing**.
-To prevent any form of data leakage or lookahead bias, it does **not** use any pre-processed Silver or Gold data files.

-Instead, for each market it tests, it performs a "clean room" simulation:

-1. It starts with **only** the raw OHLCV price data.
-2. It re-creates the entire Silver and Gold data pipelines **in-memory** from scratch.
-3. Only then does it apply the strategy rules and simulate trades.

-This perfectly mimics how a live trading algorithm would work, ensuring the backtest results are as realistic and reliable as possible.
+The Diamond Layer is split into two distinct scripts to maximize efficiency and speed.
+This "prepare once, test many" approach avoids redundant, time-consuming calculations.

+1.  **`diamond_data_prepper.py` (The Data Minter):**

+    -   **Job:** A one-time, pre-processing script.
+It takes the raw market data and runs it through the entire `raw -> silver -> gold` feature generation pipeline.
+    -   **Output:** It saves the final, ready-to-use Silver and Gold DataFrames in a highly efficient `.parquet` format to the `diamond_data/prepared_data/` directory.
+    -   **Why:** This is a massive performance optimization.
+It performs the hours-long feature calculation **once**, so that the main backtester can run in minutes.

+2.  **`diamond_backtester.py` (The Simulation Engine):**
+    -   **Job:** This is the high-speed, parallelized simulation engine.
+It is now incredibly lightweight and fast.
+    -   **Workflow:** It loads the pre-prepared data from the `prepared_data` cache, then uses a `multiprocessing.Pool` to test hundreds of strategies in parallel across all available CPU cores.
+    -   **Why:** By separating data prep from simulation, this script can focus entirely on its core task: running thousands of backtests as quickly as possible.

 ---

-## ⚙️ How It Works: The Backtesting Process
+## ⚙️ How It Works: The Backtesting Workflow

-The script follows a highly optimized, multi-stage workflow:

-1.  **Interactive Setup:** The script begins by asking the user two questions:
+1.  **Run `diamond_data_prepper.py`:** You run this script once to prepare all the markets you intend to backtest on.
+2.  **Run `diamond_backtester.py`:**

-    -   Which `discovered_strategy` file do you want to test?
+    -   **Interactive Setup:** The script asks you which `discovered_strategy` file you want to test and which of the _prepared markets_ you want to validate against.
-    -   Which markets from your `raw_data` folder do you want to validate these strategies on?
-(You can select specific ones or `all`).

-2.  **"Process Once, Test Many":** To maximize speed, the script prepares all necessary data upfront.

-    -   It loops through each selected market _once_.
-    -   For each market, it calculates all Silver and Gold features and stores them in a `market_data_cache` in RAM.
+    -   **Load Prepared Data:** It loads all the necessary Silver and Gold DataFrames from the `prepared_data` cache into RAM.
-    -   This prevents redundant feature calculation and is a massive performance optimization.

-3.  **The Main Simulation Loop:** The script then iterates through each strategy rule from the selected Platinum file.

-    -   For each strategy, it loops through every market in the `market_data_cache`.
-    -   **Find Entries:** It uses the strategy's `market_rule` to query the in-memory Gold data and identify all valid trade entry points.
-    -   **Simulate Trades:** It runs the core simulation engine:
-        -   Calculates the precise SL/TP price levels using the strategy definition and the in-memory Silver data.
+    -   **Parallel Simulation:** It distributes the list of strategies to a pool of worker processes.
+Each worker independently backtests its assigned strategies against all the in-memory market data.
+    -   **Core Simulation Engine:** Each backtest performs:
+        -   **Entry Identification:** Finds all valid trade entries using the strategy's `market_rule`.
-        -   Applies a **Fixed Fractional Risk** model to calculate position size (e.g., risk 2% of capital per trade).
+        -   **Risk Management:** Applies a **Fixed Fractional Risk** model to calculate position size (e.g., risk 2% of capital per trade).
-        -   Steps candle-by-candle through the price history to determine the trade's outcome (Win/Loss) and P&L.
+        -   **Trade Simulation:** Steps candle-by-candle to determine the outcome (Win/Loss) and P&L of every trade.
-        -   Keeps a running log of the account equity to calculate performance metrics.
-    -   **Analyze Regimes:** It records the distribution of market conditions (`session`, `trend_regime`, `vol_regime`) for all trades taken by the strategy in that market.
+        -   **Performance & Regime Analysis:** Calculates final metrics (Profit Factor, Max Drawdown) and analyzes the market conditions (`session`, `trend_regime`) for the trades.

-4.  **Generate Reports & Feedback Loop:** After all simulations are complete:
+    -   **Generate Reports & Feedback Loop:** After all simulations are complete, it compiles the final **Summary** and **Detailed Reports** and automatically generates a **Blacklist** of underperforming strategies to feed back to the Platinum Layer.
-    -   It compiles a **Detailed Report** with the performance of every strategy on every market tested.
-    -   It creates a high-level **Summary Report**, grouping by strategy to show its average performance and robustness across all markets.
-    -   It automatically identifies strategies that failed to meet performance thresholds (e.g., Profit Factor < 1.2) and adds them to a **Blacklist file**, completing the feedback loop for the Platinum Layer.

 ---

 ## 📁 Diamond Folder Structure

-This layer produces the final, actionable reports of the entire project.
+This layer introduces a new directory for the pre-prepared data cache.

 ```
 project_root/